Sea Bass & Striped Bass: A Comparison

 The striped bass is a large carnivorous fish with dark stripes, a metallic look, small scales, and a large mouth.
 This fish species belongs to the Morone Saxatilis family, but many anglers call it Atlantic striped bass, striper, rockfish, and others.
 Their body color can range from darker green, blue, and brown to black.
 The striped bass has a distinctive trait- seven to eight striped lines covering its body.

-The average matured striped bass can grow from 2 to 3 ft in length and can weigh between 10 to 30 lb.
+The average mature striped bass can grow from 2 to 3 ft in length and can weigh between 10 to 30 lb.
 But, there are cases when a striped bass can reach 6 feet in length and weigh up to 125lb.

 The striped bass is an agile predator that is aggressive when hunting its prey.
 That is why striped bass is a famous game fish and well-known among anglers.
-Because of the size they can reach and the challenge they present to anglers, this fish is one of the most in demand.
+Because of the size they can reach and the challenge they present to anglers, this fish is one of the most in-demand.

 The Essential Differences: Striped Bass vs Sea Bass

 Contrary to the striped bass, the size of the sea bass species can vary greatly, from 2-3 inches up to 2 feet.
-This also applies to their weight which can go up to 900 pounds.
+This also applies to their weight, which can go up to 900 pounds.

 Another significant difference between the two species is the environment in which they live.
 Striped bass can live in salt and fresh water, while sea bass only lives in saltwater environments.